Mavericks Roster: Frank Ntilikina Contract Details

 According to Ian Begley of SNY, Ntilikina’s two-year deal in Dallas is fully guaranteed in the first year, but non-guaranteed in the second.
 However, that second season does become fully guaranteed if he’s on the Mavericks roster past July 4 of next year.

-An extremely team-friendly minimum contract, Ntilikina’s has the opportunity to make up to $3.8 million in total.
-In terms of high-value additions, this could end up being the best move that the Mavericks made all off-season.
+An extremely team-friendly minimum contract, Ntilikina has the opportunity to make up to $3.8 million in total.
+In terms of high-value additions, this could end up being the best move that the Mavericks made all offseason.

 While they acquired two shooters in Reggie Bullock and Sterling Brown during free agency, Ntilikina fits a different need, which is defense.